manishalal145/NoSQLChallenege/README.md

 ### Mars Facts

-* Visit the Mars Facts webpage [here](https://space-facts.com/mars/) and used Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.
+* Visited the Mars Facts webpage [here](https://space-facts.com/mars/) and used Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.

 * Using Pandas to convert the data to a HTML table string.